Greg Penner

-Gregory Boyd Penner (born December 18, 1969) is an American businessman who is the chairman of Walmart and co-owner and CEO of the Denver Broncos of the National Football League (NFL).
-He is the son-in-law of S. Robson Walton and the grandson-in-law of Sam Walton, the founder of Walmart.
+Gregory Boyd Penner (born December 18, 1969) is an American businessman.
+He is the chairman of Walmart, and co-owner and CEO of the Denver Broncos of the National Football League (NFL).
+Penner is the son-in-law of S. Robson Walton and the grandson-in-law of Sam Walton, the founder of Walmart.

 Early life

 Penner is the son of Clifford and Joyce Penner, sex therapists based in Pasadena, California.
 They have published sex-advice books from a Christian perspective.

 He majored in international economics at Georgetown University before earning an MBA from the Stanford Graduate School of Business in 1997.

 Career

 He worked as a financial analyst at Goldman Sachs.

 Prior to succeeding father-in-law Rob Walton as Walmart chairman, Penner held a variety of roles at Walmart.
 He started as a store employee and eventually became the CFO of Walmart Japan.
 He was appointed to the Walmart board of directors in 2008 and was named vice-chairman in 2014.

 Penner is the founder of Madrone Capital Partners, an investment firm located in Menlo Park, California.
 He is on the board of directors of Baidu, eHarmony, Hyatt Hotels, Teach for America, and co-chair of Charter School Growth Fund.

-On August 9, 2022, the NFL owners approved the purchase of the Denver Broncos by a syndicate consisting of Penner, his wife Carrie, father-in-law Rob Walton, Condoleezza Rice, Mellody Hobson, and Sir Lewis Hamilton.
+On August 9, 2022, the NFL owners approved the purchase of the Denver Broncos by a syndicate consisting of Penner, his wife Carrie, father-in-law Rob Walton, Condoleezza Rice, Mellody Hobson, and Formula One driver Lewis Hamilton.
 The next day, the Broncos announced that Penner would also be taking over as the team's new CEO after Joe Ellis stepped down from the position.
 In his role, Penner is the operating head of the franchise and the public face of the Walton-Penner Family Ownership Group.
 He has primary responsibility for the Broncos' day-to-day operations in collaboration with his partners.
 He is recognized as the team's controlling owner by the NFL, and represents the Broncos at league meetings.

+On April 10, 2026, Penner and his wife purchased a 40% minority stake in the Colorado Rockies, becoming the largest minority owners in the MLB.